nico/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 Layer Manifest File Version 1.1.0 is tied to changes exposed by the Loader/Layer interface version 2.

-  1. Renaming `vkGetInstanceProcAddr` in the "functions" section is deprecated since the loader no longer needs to query the layer about `vkGetInstanceProcAddr` directly.
+  1. Renaming "vkGetInstanceProcAddr" in the "functions" section is deprecated since the loader no longer needs to query the layer about "vkGetInstanceProcAddr" directly.
 It is now returned during the layer negotiation, so this field will be ignored.
-  2. Renaming `vkGetDeviceProcAddr` in the "functions" section is deprecated since the loader no longer needs to query the layer about `vkGetDeviceProcAddr` directly.
+  2. Renaming "vkGetDeviceProcAddr" in the "functions" section is deprecated since the loader no longer needs to query the layer about "vkGetDeviceProcAddr" directly.
 It too is now returned during the layer negotiation, so this field will be ignored.
-  3. Renaming the `vkNegotiateLoaderLayerInterfaceVersion` function is being added to the "functions" section, since this is now the only function the loader needs to query using OS-specific calls.
+  3. Renaming the "vkNegotiateLoaderLayerInterfaceVersion" function is being added to the "functions" section, since this is now the only function the loader needs to query using OS-specific calls.
       - NOTE: This is an optional field and, as the two previous fields, only